Finding motivation

 1. obvious; or

-2. like a luxury or even self-indulgent (seriously who’s got time for that?)
+2. like a luxury or even self-indulgent ("seriously, who's got time for that?")

 However, a daily, intentional approach to taking good care of yourself will improve your mood, ability to manage those negative emotions that crop up, and dramatically amplify all the important learning you are doing as you prepare for exams in your courses, projects, papers, and presentations.
 The research on this is substantial and will make the time you put in better and more efficient.